-Our focus is primarily on our kids and our community through youth football.
+Our focus is on our kids and community through youth football.
 It is important to have a good foundation which has brought us “back to the basics”.
-We start with teaching the fundamentals of the game and overall molding of future citizens.
-This is first above the winning of the game and a large focus of the PHMFA moving forward into the 2020 season.
+We are starting with the fundamentals of football.
+This is first, above the winning of the games, and an even larger focus moving into 2021.

 The PHMFA Field that is nestled back in the suburbs of Penn Hills has been home to youth football for decades.
-With a family friendly atmosphere, friendship park offers plenty of parking, playgrounds, restrooms and walking space.
+Providing a family friendly atmosphere, Friendship Park offers plenty of parking, playgrounds, restrooms and walking space.

 Hard Work and Determination Required!